Wednesday, April 24

 • Margaret Whitman

-8. In 1857, Walt Whitman worked as a journalist for the Brooklyn’s Daily Times.
-He worked there until sometime in 1859.
+8. In 1857, Walt Whitman worked as a journalist for the Brooklyn Daily Times.
+He continued there until 1859.

 9. Walt Whitman had a lot of jobs in his lifetime.
 Here is a list of some of them: